cinhcet/node-red-contrib-mpd/README.md

 If you don't know what mpd or node-red is, have a look at: [mpd](http://www.musicpd.org/), [node-red](http://nodered.org/).

 ## Installation
-In your node-red root directory run `npm install node-red-contrib-mpd`
+Run `npm install node-red-contrib-mpd` in your node-red user folder (usually $HOME/.node-red).
+Have a look at [adding nodes](http://nodered.org/docs/getting-started/adding-nodes.html)

 ## Features
 Provides two nodes.
 With the mpd-input node, everytime the status of the mpd server changes, this nodes constructs